oemof/oemof-tabular/docs/usage.rst

 	.. note::

-		If your column / field in a tabular resource is of a specific type, make sure every entry in thies column has this type!
+		If your column / field in a datapackage resource is of a specific type, make sure every entry in thies column has this type!
 For example numeric and empty entries in combination will yield string as a type and not numeric!